 Optimized PEI-based transfection reagent for scalable virus production

 With its unique property to efficiently condense several plasmids of different sizes, PEIpro® transfection reagent is ideal for optimal co-transfection of several plasmids containing the gene of interest and necessary viral components to produce full recombinant virions.
 PEIpro® has benefited from extensive developments that made it the unique PEI-based transfection reagent that can offer the flexibility and robustness that is needed during Process Development and Scale-up; it is compatible with commercially available adherent and suspension virus production systems for lentivirus and AAV viral vectors(Table 1).
-Published work on AAV and lentivirus production with PEIpro®, and on other types of viruses (adenovirus, retrovirus virus-like particle (VLP)) production, are available: PEIpro literature (link to database-PEIpro virus for now).
+Published work on AAV and lentivirus production with PEIpro®, and on other types of viruses (adenovirus, retrovirus virus-like particle (VLP)) production, are available under the Bibliography tab.

 Table 1.
-PEIpro® is the reagent of choice for virus production runs in most cell culture systems in both adherent and suspension cells.
-Irrespective of the cell culture-based system and production scale, PEIpro® and PEIpro®-HQ have led to efficient viral vector yields superior to 107 IG/mL and 109 VG/mL, respectively for lentiviruses and AAV (*to reach highest AAV titer yields in suspension cell culture systems, we recommend to use FectoVIR®-AAV transfection reagent).
+PEIpro® is the reagent of choice for virus production runs in most adherent and suspension cell culture systems.
+Irrespective of the cell culture-based system and production scale, PEIpro® leads to efficient lentivirus and AAV* titer yields (*to reach highest AAV titer yields in suspension cell culture systems, we recommend to use FectoVIR®-AAV transfection reagent).

 Suspension cell culture-based systems can offer considerable advantages in simplifying the scale-up process, in terms of cell culture conditions and harvesting.
 For this several animal-free synthetic media are commercially available to maintain high productivity in cells lines adapted for growth in suspension.
 Depending on the type of viral vector produced in suspension cell systems, the transfection reagent is critical to reach high viral vector yields.
 For lentivirus viral vectors produced in suspension cell sytems, high virus production yields can be reached by transfecting suspension-adapted HEK-293T cells with PEIpro® in BalanCD® HEK293 (Irvine Scientific) (Fig. 1).